 The South Carolina Law Enforcement Division is assisting the Columbia Police Department and Columbia Richland Fire with the investigation into the fires.
 At this point investigators cannot say with certainly that all four incidents are connected.

-CPD did release photos from surveiliance video that show a vehicle of interest that investigators are looking for.
-Anybody with any information connected to the incidents should call CRIME STOPPERS at 1-888-CRIME SC.
+Anybody with any information connected to the incidents or the person of interest should call CRIME STOPPERS at 1-888-CRIME SC.